21st March 2005, 09:56

 0=0

-Thx for all the welcomes
+Thx for all the welcomes Smile

 Glad i could help.

-Enjoy the linux But if you're a windows user it might look a bit difficult at start.
+Enjoy the linux Smile But if you're a windows user it might look a bit difficult at start.
 But it isn't, you just have to adapt to it, that's all.

 Wired aims to be a professional music production and composition software running on Linux.